burriach/edlab/content/authors/admin/_index.md

 ---
 # Display name
-title: Dr Marcos Fernández Martínez
+title: Marcos Fernández-Martínez

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Postdoctoral researcher - PI of the EDLab
+role: Postdoctoral researcher - PI of the EDM research group

 # Organizations/Affiliations to show in About widget
 organizations: